Threadfin

-Threadfins are silvery grey fish of the family Polynemidae, taxonomically considered a type of flatfish.
+Threadfins are silvery grey ray-finned fish of the family Polynemidae.
 Found in tropical to subtropical waters throughout the world, the threadfin family contains nine genera and about 40 species.
-An unrelated species sometimes known by the name threadfin, Alectis indicus, is properly the Indian threadfish (family Carangidae).
+A distantly related species sometimes known by the name threadfin, Scyris indica, is properly the Indian threadfish (family Carangidae).

 Ranging in length from 11 cm in the dwarf threadfin (Parapolynemus verekeri) to 2 m in fourfinger threadfin (Eleutheronema tetradactylum) and giant African threadfin (Polydactylus quadrifilis), threadfins are both important to commercial fisheries as a food fish, and popular among anglers.
 Their habit of forming large schools makes the threadfins a reliable and economic catch.

 Description

 Their bodies are elongated and fusiform, with spinous and soft dorsal fins widely separated.
 Their tail fins are large and deeply forked, indicating speed and agility.
 The mouth is large and inferior; a blunt snout projects far ahead.
 The jaws and palate possess bands of villiform (fibrous) teeth.
 Their most distinguishing feature is their pectoral fins: they are composed of two distinct sections, the lower of which consists of three to seven long, thread-like independent rays.
 Polynemus species may have up to 15 of these modified rays.

-Polydactylus sexfilis or moi (sixfinger threadfins), were reserved for Hawaiian royalty or the aliʻi.
+Filistriatus sexfilis or moi (sixfinger threadfins), were reserved for Hawaiian royalty or the aliʻi.

 In some species, such as the royal threadfin (Pentanemus quinquarius), the thread-like rays may extend well past the tail fin.
 This feature explains both the common name threadfin and the family name Polynemidae, from the Greek poly meaning "many" and nema meaning "filament."
 Similar species, such as the mullets (family Mugilidae) and milkfish (family Chanidae), can be easily distinguished from threadfins by their lack of filamentous pectoral rays.